April the Kinkajou

 Birth Date: April 1, 1996

 Born on April Fool Day, you can guess how April got her name.
 April is a kinkajou, also known as a honey bear.
 This rainforest mammal is related to a raccoon and is native to Central and South America.

 As a nocturnal animal, she enjoys warm and dark places, like her ferret sleep sack during the day.
-You will see her during the Overnight stage shows and sometimes she enjoys climbing in the orange tree late in the afternoon.
+You will see her during an Overnight Safari and sometimes she enjoys climbing in the orange tree late in the afternoon.